-Other ancient texts also glorified strife.
+Other ancient texts glorified strife, even infusing strife with a divine presence.
 Major episodes of glorified strife in the Hebrew Bible include liberation from Egyptian bondage, the Conquest of the Homeland and wars involving Israel, Judah, Assyria and Babylon.
 Strife is central to family stories about Cain vs. Abel, Isaac vs. Ishmael, Jacob vs. Esau, Joseph vs. his brothers and King David's sons vs. David and each other.
 The Hindu epic, Mahabharata, is a massive, grand and glorious saga of peace and war and peace; one overall theme is that the heroic race of kings and warriors killed each other off, leaving priests and professors to run things.

-Modern approaches to strife use concepts that do not fit together.
+There are numerous modern approaches to strife.
 Psychologist Alfred Adler (1870-1937) broke off his close association with mentor Sigmund Freud (1856-1939) and emphasized competition among siblings.
 (Kaufmann, Discovering the Mind, v.
 III.)
 A 20th century strategist, Capt.
-B. H. Liddell-Hart, generalized the historical record of wartime military decisions into metaphysical principles in Strategy: The Indirect Approach; but the principles have become obsolete in an age of asymmetrical terrorism and fissaparous populations.
-County governments in the United States maintain public law libraries filled with materials used in resolving contested matters in court.
-Those involved with communal peacemaking may rely on principles and practices of non-violence originating with Mohandas Gandhi and Martin Luther King, Jr. See, e.g., Slattery et. al, Engage: Exploring Nonviolent Living (2005).
+B. H. Liddell-Hart, generalized the entire history of European wartime military decisions into metaphysical principles in Strategy: The Indirect Approach; but the principles have become obsolete in an age of asymmetrical terrorism and fissaparous populations.
+Those involved with communal peacemaking rely on principles and practices of non-violence originating with Mohandas Gandhi and Martin Luther King, Jr. See, e.g., Slattery et. al, Engage: Exploring Nonviolent Living (2005).
+There are numerous legalistic approaches.

 None of the approaches has provided solutions to problems of strife outside of narrow domains.
-Given inherent difficulties of the topic and many diverse approaches, my approach is also to narrow the focus and to try to connect to actual life.
-Our need for new ways to deal with strife identifies important long-range goals for development.
+Modern approaches do not cohere into any general view.
+Given inherent difficulties of the topic and many diverse approaches, my approach is to narrow the focus and to try to connect to actual life.
 Constructions herein use balancing principles to model cases of strife that are resolved through the governance of institutions.